thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

         * Chilled bottle of Moet and gourmet cheese board

-        * Beautiful photos captured of your proposal and voyage

-        **$900***

-        Take your proposal to the next level with an **upgrade to our deluxe vessel Oceans** including:

-        * A 2 hour private sunset sail for 2 guests (mid-week)

-        * A romantic boat picnic set up on the front deck (weather permitting)
-        * Use of our beautiful ‘Will you Marry me’ Sail (you give the nod)

-        * Chilled bottle of Moet and gourmet cheese board

-        * Beautiful photos captured of your proposal and voyage
+        * Beautiful digital photos captured of your proposal and voyage

         **$1,100***